stungeye/Full-Stack-Notes/docs/01-ruby-and-rails-installation/01-objectives.md

 - Describe the benefits of using Linux for a web development environment.
 - Install a command prompt replacement.
-- Install Linux via the WLS.
+- Install Linux via the WLS2.
 - Install Ruby, Rails, Sqlite3, git, etc.
 - Install and configure a Ruby source-code editor.